-17 Kennedy, "The Changing Significance of Labrador Settler Ethnicity," 106.
+15Kennedy, "The Changing Significance of Labrador Settler Ethnicity," 106.

-18 Kennedy, "The Changing Significance of Labrador Settler Ethnicity," 107.
+16 Kennedy, "The Changing Significance of Labrador Settler Ethnicity," 107.

-After nearly twenty years of fieldwork on the Labrador coast, Kennedy expressed confidence that the Settler descendants of the earliest European-Inuit unions further south on the coast would never join the new LMA, since they didn't consider themselves Indigenous, and certainly not Inuit.19 In his research funded in partnership with the NCC, Kennedy confirmed that recent "sociocultural outcomes [...] would have been unimaginable when I began my research."20 As he went on to explain, "it appears that if the NANL or the LIA had attempted to recruit members from Sandwich Bay or further south [in the 1970s], the stigma of being 'Skimo' would have prevented those of mixed Inuit-European ancestry from joining."21
+After nearly twenty years of fieldwork on the Labrador coast, Kennedy expressed confidence that the Settler descendants of the earliest European-Inuit unions on the southeastern coast would never join the new LMA, since they didn't consider themselves Indigenous, and certainly not Inuit.17 Nearly thirty years later, in his research funded in partnership with the NCC, Kennedy confirmed that recent "sociocultural outcomes [...] would have been unimaginable when I began my research."18 As he went on to explain, "it appears that if the NANL or the LIA had attempted to recruit members from Sandwich Bay or further south [in the 1970s], the stigma of being 'Skimo' would have prevented those of mixed Inuit-European ancestry from joining."19

-Kennedy also adamantly stated in his early work that, "it is unlikely that the Labrador Metis Association will ever submit a land claim."22 But, as we now know, within five short years of its incorporation, the LMA had indeed filed a land claim to Upper Lake Melville and Hamilton Inlet and the entire Labrador Coast due south.
-However, nearly a decade later, Kennedy was claiming that "feelings of disenfranchisement"23 ultimately led to the creation of the LMA.
-These feelings were said to have developed since many Labrador Settlers, especially in the Hamilton Inlet and Upper Lake Melville area, could not join the LIA, even though some had the same or similar Inuit ancestry as their Settler peers who were already members.
-Kennedy began arguing that the LMA was founded "to correct the inequities of the designated community system, which conferred Aboriginality on their Settler counterparts in northern Labrador vet excluded them."24 Any academic concern about the LMA's origins as a pro-military expansion entity funded heavily by the Canadian government that also happened to accept individuals with no known Indigenous ancestry as members seems to have subsided by the late 1990s.
+Notably, Kennedy also adamantly stated in his early work that, "it is unlikely that the Labrador Metis Association will ever submit a land claim."20 But, as we now know, within only a few short years the LMA had indeed filed a land claim to Upper Lake Melville and Hamilton Inlet and the entire Labrador coast due south.
+By this time, Kennedy was now claiming that "feelings of disenfranchisement"21 ultimately led to the creation of the LMA.
+These feelings were said to have developed since many Labrador Settlers, especially in the Hamilton Inlet and Upper Lake Melville area, could not join the LIA, even though some had the same or similar Inuit ancestry as their Settler peers who were members of the LIA.
+Kennedy began arguing that the LMA was founded "to correct the inequities of the designated community system, which conferred Aboriginality on their Settler counterparts in northern Labrador yet excluded them."22 Any academic concern about the LMA's origins as a pro-military expansion entity funded heavily by the Canadian government that also happened to accept individuals with no know Indigenous ancestry as members seems to have subsided by the 1990s.

-While over time Kennedy became one of the most supportive scholars of the NCC's political claims-he was one of the main academics on the NCC's Community-University Research Alliance research project that led to the publication of "Unveiling NunatuKavut"-his early work poses some incontrovertible barriers to NCC's present-day claims.
-For instance, he repeatedly argued that while there is evidence for the existence of small Inuit enclaves on the south coast (notably at Sandwich Bay and Battle Harbour), "a more problematic question is whether mixed Settlers now calling themselves Metis had a sense of group consciousness prior to the establishment of the Labrador Metis Association in 1985."25 Further, Kennedy points out that the so-called Labrador Metis "shared an identical lifestyle with their Settler neighbours who had no Inuit ancestors.
-Both fished, spoke English, attended either the Pentecostal or Anglican church, married, and belonged to the same political organizations.
-Thus, for Metis, the task of creating a tradition distinguishing themselves from their Settler neighbours is considerable."26
+While Kennedy has now become one of the most supportive academics of the NCC's political claims-he was one of the main academics on the NCC's Community-University Research Alliance research project that led to the publication of "Unveiling NunatuKavut"-his early work poses some incontrovertible barriers to NCC's present-day claims.
+For instance, he repeatedly argued that while there is evidence for the existence of small Inuit enclaves on the south coast (notably at Sandwich Bay and Battle Harbour), "a more problematic question is whether mixed Settlers now calling themselves Metis had a sense of group consciousness prior to the establishment of the Labrador Metis Association in 1985."23 Further, Kennedy points out that the so-called Labrador Metis "shared an identical lifestyle with their Settler neighbours who had no Inuit ancestors [...]
+Thus, for Metis, the task of creating a tradition distinguishing themselves from their Settler neighbours is considerable."24 Inventing such a tradition is the work that the NCC has been attempting to accomplish, including in its 2010 report "Unveiling NunatuKavut."

-19 Kennedy, "The Changing Significance of Labrador Settler Ethnicity," 106.
+17 Kennedy, "The Changing Significance of Labrador Settler Ethnicity," 106.18 Kennedy, "Being and Becoming Inuit in Labrador," 226.

-20 Kennedy, "Being and Becoming Inuit in Labrador," 226.
-21 Kennedy, "Being and Becoming Inuit in Labrador," 231, emphasis in original.
+19 Kennedy, "Being and Becoming Inuit in Labrador," 231, emphasis in original.

-22 Kennedy, "The Changing Significance of Labrador Settler Ethnicity," 106.
+20 Kennedy, "The Changing Significance of Labrador Settler Ethnicity," 106.

-24 Kennedy, "Labrador Metis Ethnogenesis," 19.
+22 Kennedy, "Labrador Metis Ethnogenesis," 19.

-25 Kennedy, "Labrador Metis Ethnogenesis," 13.
+23Kennedy, "Labrador Metis Ethnogenesis," 13.

-26 Kennedy, "Labrador Metis Ethnogenesis," 14.
+24 Kennedy, "Labrador Metis Ethnogenesis," 13.